aws-samples/eks-workshop-developers/website/docs/eks/python/aws-otel-instrumentation.md

 ## 5. Deploy the ADOT Add-On

-The ADOT '[cert-manager](https://cert-manager.io/docs/)' add-on is required for subsequent steps.
+The '[cert-manager](https://cert-manager.io/docs/)' is required for deploying ADOT Add-on.
 To learn more, see [AWS Distro for OpenTelemetry (ADOT) prerequisites and considerations](https://docs.aws.amazon.com/eks/latest/userguide/adot-reqts.html#adot-reqtcr) in EKS official documentation.

 Deploy the 'cert-manager' add-on in your cluster using the following command: